parsaeisa/Notes/AI/CognitiveAIandKnowledgeDrivenSystems.md

 - Inference & Reasoning: Rule engines embedded in Triple Stores (e.g., GraphDB, Apache Jena) that automatically deduce implicit facts from explicit data and ontological rules.

 ### RDF Triples vs. Semantic Data Models (Ontologies)
+When automotive or engineering companies refer to **Semantic Data Models**, they don't just mean storing raw RDF triples in a database.
+They mean having a **rigorous, rule-based ontology** that models domain logic and dependencies, allowing both automated reasoning engines and LLMs/VLMs to interpret technical engineering systems deterministically without ambiguity.

 > **Analogy:** **RDF Triples** are the *building blocks (bricks)*, while **Ontologies / Semantic Data Models** are the *architectural blueprint and structural rules*.